The Science of eCommerce Project Management - the 10 ingredients needed to be a great eCommerce Project Manager

 A subset to asking the right question and giving the right answer requires the eCommerce Project Manager to have a deep understanding of the eCommerce Platform being used.

-Knowing what the Platform is capable of, and asking the right questions (see point 3 above) enables decision making that will ideally leverage "out of the box" capabilities and meet business needs.
+Knowing what the Platform is capable of, and asking the right questions (see point 3 above), enables decision-making that will ileverage "out of the box" capabilities.

 #5.
 Understanding the wider Ecosystem: